PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 Dynamically-shaped arrays
 -------------------------

-Catalyst provides experimental support for for compiling functions that accepts or contains tensors whose dimensions are not know at compile time, without needing to recompile the function when tensor shapes change.
+Catalyst provides experimental support for compiling functions that accept or contain tensors whose dimensions are not know at compile time, without needing to recompile the function when tensor shapes change.

-For example, one might consider a case where a dynamic variable specify the shape of a tensor created within (or returned by) the compiled function:
+For example, one might consider a case where a dynamic variable specifies the shape of a tensor created within (or returned by) the compiled function:

 >>> @qjit